 There are a few exercises you can carry out in order to gain understanding of your target audience(s)…

 Thorough keyword research is an absolute must.
-This is where you’ll figure out exactly what your ideal customers are asking, and how best you can answer them.
-Not only will thorough keyword research uncover trends, but it will help your website rank higher in the SERP, therefore giving your brand much more exposure online.
+This is where you’ll figure out exactly what your ideal customers are asking, and how best you can answer them with customer centric content.
+Not only will thorough keyword research uncover trends, but it will help your website rank higher in the search results giving your brand more exposure online.
 You'll also start to improve your user experience on your website as content will be of high quality and relevant to your target audience.

 It’s surprising that a lot of businesses still don’t have a data and analytics strategy.
 With everything going down the digital path, data and analytics are super important to knowing your customers.
 As customer behaviour changes with most shopping now being done online, to know your customers, you need to be looking at your data and analytics.

 The list of questions goes on, and for most of it, the answers are in the data and analytics.

 User personas are fictional characters that represent the different needs, goals, motivations, and behaviours of your target market and help you develop a customer focused strategy.
 Most companies have a vague idea of their target market but creating good user personas really helps you understand customer interactions.
 By defining these, your customer experience will improve significantly, and customers will feel like the brands they’re interested in, understand them.

 Social media is a powerful tool.
 It’s not only a place for you to spread your brand messages – it’s an opportunity to see how your customers express themselves and what exactly they want and like.

 Dedicating time to this is important in knowing your customers.
 To begin, you should read all the comments on your social media platforms – whether that’s Twitter, Facebook, Instagram, YouTube or the lot.
 Keep an eye on a few keywords and hashtags and you’ll begin to understand what people are saying about you, the industry you’re in, and your competition.